Biopharma_Hero_Update.png

 The UK has grown the leading cell and gene therapy cluster in Europe, and the largest outside of the US.
 These advanced therapies offer immense promise as treatments or even cures for a wide range of diseases.

 The NHS was the first health system in Europe to approve CAR-T therapy, one of the fastest commercial approvals in its more than 70 year history.
+The UK also continues to be the leading destination in Europe for clinical trials in cell and gene therapy, with 84 drugs in clinical development as of October 2023.

 Precision medicine

-Precision Medicine has the potential to revolutionise the medical landscape.
+Precision medicine has the potential to revolutionise the medical landscape.
 UK-led technological breakthroughs in genomics are accelerating cost reductions and expanding methods of applications which offer tremendous opportunities.

 Commercial maturity

 The global drugs market is growing dramatically.
 Global medicine spending is projected to increase at between 2 to 5% annually, exceeding £820 billion in 2024.
-Covid-19 has further highlighted the opportunities in this sector with record-breaking investment in 2020 of more than £12.9 billion in Q2 equity funding for the biopharmaceuticals industry, the largest ever witnessed in a quarter.
+COVID-19 has further highlighted the opportunities in this sector with record-breaking investment in 2020 of more than £12.9 billion in Q2 equity funding for the biopharmaceuticals industry, the largest ever witnessed in a quarter.

 Key UK assets